spxp/spxp-specs/ChangeRequests/CR-003_CommentsAndReactions.md

-# CR-002 - Publish To Connected Profile
+# CR-003 - Comments and Reactions
 Draft - Target SPXP 0.4

 It has always been the intention of SPXP to enable social engagement through comments and reactions between profile